Tenderize/docs/resources/risk-management.md

 4. **Community Involvement:** To measure this, we ask ourselves the following questions:
     1. Is the node operator an active community member?
     2. Does it provide value-added services for the community?
-    3. Does it participate in governance proposals, community discussions, and/ or meetups?
+    3. Does it participate in governance proposals, community discussions, and/or meetups?

 Leveraging each of these four components informs our overall view and permits us to choose node operators with strong reputations that maintain highly performative infrastructure and offer competitive returns to Tenderize stakers.

 ### Important Metrics

-To track these criteria and give statistical insight into performance we have a come up with a concise set of KPI that prioritises profitability and reliability.
+To track these criteria and give statistical insight into performance we have come up with a concise set of KPI that prioritises profitability and reliability.

 - APY% : Gives insight into the compounding profitability
 - 30/90 day fee revenue: Insight into active network participation and important for profitability
 - earned fees to total stake ratio: Checks if the node operators is over-performing or underperforming versus its stake, which is a very useful metric since work allocation is often stake-weighted
-- % fees shared to delegators : Fee commission rate
+- % fees shared to delegators: Fee commission rate
 - % inflation rewards shared to delegators: Staking rewards commission rate
-- slashing frequency (if applicable): We want node operators that get slashes as frequently as possible, preferably not at all.
+- slashing frequency (if applicable): We want node operators that get slashed as little as possible, preferably not at all.
 - Commission rates change frequency: Ideally node operators don’t change commission rates frequently and if they do preferably not upwards which is important for stability.
 Frequent changes could indicate bad behaviour in trying to skim commissions and changing them back in the hope delegators don’t notice.

 ## Operational Security